Modular, Maintainable & Reusable HTML and CSS

-Up until recently I’d never dug too deeply into the fantastic world of completely maintainable and reusable front-end code, however once I’d read a few posts and talked to a few people on the matter it completely changed my mind.
+Up until recently I’d never dug too deeply into the fantastic world of completely maintainable and reusable HTML and CSS, however once I’d read a few posts and talked to a few people on the matter it completely changed my mind.

 I spend most of my days coding with HTML, CSS, jQuery and PHP, the classic combination of languages.
 When coding in PHP I’m always focused on an object-oriented approach, but with HTML and CSS I’ve always been more interested in making it work my way, let me tell you now, I was wrong.